FlowFuse/website/src/blog/2022/10/ff-docker-gcp.md

 - HTTPS access to the install
 - FlowForge [Device](https://flowforge.com/docs/user/concepts/#device) deployment via the included MQTT server that comes in our Docker build

-We will follow up with a second article covering the process of getting HTTPS running then we will close out the series by covering how to use the [Devices](https://flowforge.com/docs/user/concepts/#device) features of FlowForge.
+We will follow up with a second article covering the process of getting HTTPS running then we will close out the series by covering how to use key features of FlowForge including [Devices](https://flowforge.com/docs/user/concepts/#device).

 # Prerequisites